Mitchzof/react-redux-skeleton/README.md

 ## What This Isn't
 This is by no means for anyone to just use out of the box.
 This is just a structure I'm using and improving upon for my react-redux based SSR web projects.
 That said it's here if anyone is interested.

+## Notes
+Config is just for basic sensitive data.
+I will never actually use that key.